mxagar/streamlit_guide/Streamlit_Guide.md

 - Then, the app will be deployed automatically right away; however, note that:
   - If we have no `Procfile`, the slug will be deployed, but nothing will happen (a default blank app is launched).
   - If we have no executable code, nothing will happen (a default blank app is launched).
-- Manual deploy: we can also deploy manually clicking on the button!
+- Manual deploy: we can also deploy manually clicking on the button `Deploy Branch`!

 We can **check the Heroku app in the web GUI**: We select the app in the main dashboard and: